 Get Started Using PowerPoint Today

 Presentations can be daunting to take on, but a bit of knowledge about Microsoft PowerPoint can ease the process.
-Make sure to jump to the following links to accelerate your learning process and spend less time in PowerPoint:
+We've got tutorials that show you how to create a PowerPoint presentation, for beginners.
+Jump to the following links to speed up your learning process and spend less time in PowerPoint:

-- Courses included with Envato Elements are complete walkthroughs of how to build a presentation and are perfect PowerPoint tutorials for beginners.
+- Courses included with Envato Elements are complete walkthroughs of how to build a presentation.
+They're perfect PowerPoint tutorials for beginners.

 - The PowerPoint Ultimate Tutorial Guide is a complete learning resource with the top tutorials to take you from beginner to expert.

 Editorial Note: This post was originally published in 2017.
-It has been comprehensively revised to make it current, accurate, and up to date by our staff—with special assistance from Andrew Childress.
+It's been comprehensively revised to make it current, accurate, and up to date by our staff—with special assistance from Andrew Childress.